 This product can provide up to 200 gallons of pure, clean, cold water for drinking and making ice before the filter needs to be replaced.
 Filters should be changed every six months to ensure the best flow rate and contaminant removal.
 The EveryDrop Filter4 is NSF certified to reduce as many as 23 contaminants in your drinking water, including pharmaceuticals, lead, pesticides, waterborne parasites, chlorine, and mercury.

-The EveryDrop Filter4 is very easy to install.
-All it takes is a quarter twist, then snap the cover shut, and it’s ready to provide great tasting, pure water for your family.
-The flow rate on this filter is .8 gallons per minute so it can fill a glass, or the reservoir on your coffee pot, in no time.
+The EveryDrop Filter4 is very easy to install; as a matter of fact, all it takes is a quarter twist, then snap the cover shut, and it’s ready to provide great tasting, pure water for your family.
+The flow rate on this filter is .8 gallons per minute so it can fill a glass or the reservoir on your coffee pot in no time.